mohse-n/L7N_EtherLab/RTAI/README.md

 See RTAI documentation (available online and in the tarball) and [IgH EtherCAT Master 1.1 Documentation](https://www.etherlab.org/download/ethercat/igh-ethercat-master-1.1.pdf) for comments on the RTAI API.
 ___
 ## RTAI Installtion Guide:
-**Note:** This guide is derived mainly from Juan Serna's excellent [tutorial](https://sites.google.com/site/thefreakengineer/tutorials/rtai-5-0-1-lubuntu-14-04-x64) (the only one on the internet that actually worked for me).
+**Note:** This guide is derived mainly from Juan Serna's excellent [tutorial](https://sites.google.com/site/thefreakengineer/tutorials/rtai-5-0-1-lubuntu-14-04-x64) (the only one on the Internet that actually worked for me).
 ### 1. Decide on a kernel version
 There are two versions to take into account when detemining the kernel version:
 * **Igh EtherCAT Master:** The package has modified network card drivers only for specific versions of the kernel.